kjdaniels0127/Cost-of-Inequality-Socioeconomic-Status-12-Countries/README.md

 ## Tools and Tech used in this project

-Excel: Used to pull the data from the World Bank Organization site.
+1. Excel: Used to pull the data from the World Bank Organization site.
-SQL:
+2. SQL: Used Basic to Intermediate Queries in this project.
+SELECT, FROM, Multiple Where Conditions, Aggregations, Case Logic, and Group By
-Tableau: Used to create the data visualizations and charts comparing different healthcare outcomes with socioeconomic factors.
+3. Tableau: Used to create the data visualizations and charts comparing different healthcare outcomes with socioeconomic factors.
-Chat GPT: For prepping SQL queries and assisting in coming up with new queries to use.
+4. Chat GPT: For prepping SQL queries and assisting in coming up with new queries to use.

  ## Dataset Information and Limitations